vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 # A Fresh Build

-You've been building and chatting and something isn’t right but it’s all confusing.
+You've been building and chatting and something isn't right but it's all confusing.
 Maybe you need a fresh build.
 Here is how to get a clean start.

 * Quit chatscript.

-* Empty the contents of your USER folder, but don’t erase the folder.
+* Empty the contents of your USER folder, but don't erase the folder.
-This gets rid of old history in case you are having issues around things you’ve said before or used from the chatbot before.
+This gets rid of old history in case you are having issues around things you've said before or used from the chatbot before.

-* Empty the contents of your TOPIC folder, but don’t erase the folder.
+* Empty the contents of your TOPIC folder, but don't erase the folder.
 This gets rid of any funny state of topic builds.

 * `:build 0` - rebuild the common layer